Welcome!

 If we are going to force emergency management to use technology, to change the very nature of how a practice functions, then we need to show that what we’d like to do is actually a net benefit and not needless fiddling.
 And yet, we keep attempting to fiddle without proving anything.

 I take that quote from Palen and Anderson not as an admission of failure, but as a realization for the importance of the work.
-And so I assmble allies, push against work being done without sufficient foundational research, and seek ways to expand the training of emergency managers in ways that promote practice that can not only change and adapt, but ask for more from folks seeking to develop new tools.
+And so I assemble allies, push against work being done without sufficient foundational research, and seek ways to expand the training of emergency managers in ways that promote practice that can not only change and adapt, but ask for more from folks seeking to develop new tools.

 Human Computer Interaction